SoftUni-Internal/interactive-content/EN/01-Expressions-and-Statements/02-Data-Types.md

 * One underscore character (_)
 * No spaces
 * Each element's initial letter usually lowercased within the compound
-* The first letter either upper or lowercase:
+* The first letter either upper or lowercase
 ```java
 int users_count;
 string first_name;